James W. Hunt

-James Wayne Hunt (August 5, 1952 – March 21, 2021) was an American computer scientist and inventor.
+James Wayne Hunt (August 5, 1952 – March 21, 2021) was an African-American computer scientist and inventor.
 He invented the Hunt–Szymanski algorithm and Hunt–McIlroy algorithm algorithms.
 It was one of the first non-heuristic algorithms used in diff.
 To this day, variations of this algorithm are found in incremental version control systems, wiki engines, and molecular phylogenetics research software.
 The research accompanying the final version of Unix diff, written by Douglas McIlroy, was published in the 1976 paper "An Algorithm for Differential File Comparison", co-written with James W. Hunt, who developed an initial prototype of diff.

 Early life and education

 Wayne was the first born of two to the union of Augustus and Bernyce Hunt on August 5, 1952 in Trenton, NJ.
 He grew up as a major lover of jazz, funk, and R&B music as well as photography, his quiet and quick witted personality charmed most everyone he met.
-He graduated cum laude with a B.S. in Electrical Engineering from Princeton University, and then went on to receive both his M.S. and PhD in Electrical Engineering at Stanford University.
+He graduated cum laude with a B.S. in electrical engineering from Princeton University, and then went on to receive both his M.S. and PhD in electrical engineering at Stanford University.
 He was part of the original group of students in the school's chapter of the National Society of Black Engineers (NSBE).